 What are the plans for recycling?

-For the first time ever, we're partnering with St. Louis Earth Day who will be sorting recyclables from the trash at key hot spots in the festival area.
+We're partnering with St. Louis Earth Day again this year for sorting recyclables at key hot spots in the festival area.
 We are partnering with vendors to collect recycling and reduce landfill waste.
 Please be sure to place your plastic and aluminum in the recycling bins!

 Will there be a neighborhood float?

 Absolutely!
 Dogtown United secured a float in the annual AOH parade, and residents and friends of Dogtown are welcome to be a part of the parade!
 We will tow a trailer, decorate it, and toss beads to the thousands of parade goers.
-A $30 donation per person, or $50 per family (2 or more people) is requested to cover an official t-shirt, beads, breakfast, beverages, and a keg (for those 21+).
+A $40 donation per person is requested to cover an official t-shirt, beads, breakfast, beverages, and beer & cocktails (for those 21+).
+Kids are free, or $20 for a t-shirt, but must still pre-register online.
 Residents of all ages are encouraged to attend!
-Sign up online!
+Sign up online here!

 Do you need any help or volunteers with this year's event?

 Yes!
-This year’s event will include our first official Dogtown Irish Festival, and we need lots of hands to help us pull this off and make it safe, fun, and entertaining for all who attend.
-We’re looking for volunteers to help us with entertainment (booking and arranging acts), set up and tear down (stages, barricades, etc), litter crew, and more.
-You will be rewarded an official Dogtown Irish Festival t-shirt and two free drink tickets .
-Email us with your preferred duties, and we will set up a time with all volunteers to get started.
+This year’s event will include our first official Dogtown Irish Festival, and we need lots of hands to help us pull this off and create a safe, fun, and entertaining experience for all who attend.
+We’re looking for volunteers to help us with set up and tear down (stages, barricades, signage, etc), litter crew, and more.
+You will be rewarded an official Dogtown Irish Festival t-shirt and two free drink tickets.

 Will there be ADA viewing at the event?